James M. Sweeney: Recognitions

-Sweeney has received two Ernst & Young Entrepreneur of the Year awards (1995 and 2004) as well as being inducted into the World Hall of Fame.
+Sweeney received two Ernst & Young Entrepreneur of the Year awards (1995 and 2004) as well as being inducted into the World Hall of Fame.
 He was also honored to be named “Alumnus of the year” from his alma mater, San Diego State University.
 From the Corporate Directors Forum, he received the “Lifetime achievement award.”
 He was also the recipient of Triple Tree iAward for Connected Health.

-He has been acknowledged as the founder of the multi-billion-dollar home infusion therapy industry, having founded Caremark, the industry pioneer and leader.
+He was acknowledged as the founder of the multi-billion-dollar home infusion therapy industry, having founded Caremark, the industry pioneer and leader.

 Jim’s serial entrepreneurship, was also the subject of a laudatory, Page One Wall Street Journal article which cited his “strong track record,” “dogged persistence,” and “clairvoyance.”
 Much of his repeated success has been attributed to vision.
 Sanford R. Robertson, chairman of Robertson Stephens and one of the original fundraisers for Kleiner Perkins, said, “Jim can see farther into the future than most people do, and he’s been able to take advantage of it.”

 Philosophy and management style

-The Wall Street Journal noted that Sweeney has managed, “with an air of democracy at his companies that has won the loyalty and affection of his employees.”
-Sweeney has also been known for an attitude of embracing failure, while taking calculated risks.
+The Wall Street Journal noted that Sweeney managed, “with an air of democracy at his companies that has won the loyalty and affection of his employees.”
+Sweeney was known for an attitude of embracing failure, while taking calculated risks.
 He said, “You have to look at failure as a chance to adjust your swing,” [Wall Street Journal] More recently, he has taken to calling this mindset, “failing your way to success” and “being insecure about what you don’t know.”